Tools In

 What is Base64 encoding?

-Base64 uses 4 text characters to represent every 3 bytes of binary data, resulting in a ~33% size increase.
-A 10 KB image becomes approximately 13.3 KB of Base64 text.
-This overhead is the trade-off for being able to embed the image in text.
+Base64 uses 4 text characters for every 3 bytes of original data, which adds roughly 33% to the size.
+A 10 KB image becomes about 13 KB of text.
+This overhead is the trade-off for being able to embed the image as text.

 When should I use Base64 instead of a regular image file?